Annville, Kentucky

-Annville is an unincorporated community, a census-designated place (CDP), and the largest community in Jackson County, KY.
+Annville is an unincorporated community, a census-designated place (CDP), and the largest community in Jackson County, Kentucky, United States.
 As of the 2020 census, the population was 1,102.
 The community was established in 1878 and named for local resident Nancy Ann Johnson.
 The community offers a few services such as a post office, grocery store, gas station, medical clinic, nursing home, restaurants, and other locally owned businesses.

-Geography & Transportation
+Geography and transportation

 Annville is located in southern Jackson County, along KY Route 3630.

 According to the United States Census Bureau, the Annville CDP has a total area of 8.0 square miles, of which 0.4 square miles, or 0.55%, are water.
 Pond Creek flows through the southern part of the community, running southwest to the South Fork of the Rockcastle River, part of the Cumberland River watershed.